kouts/vuepress-plugin-vue-example/docs/options/index.md

 - Default: `null`

 The folder in which all the example `.vue` components are stored.
-Either an absolute path or a relative path to the `.vuepress/.temp` directory can be used.
+Either an absolute path or a relative path to the `.vuepress` directory can be used.
 It may contain sub-folders for better organization.

 ## Props